houzhj/Statistics/README.md

 # Statistics
 These studies are about various topics in statistics, including mathematical derivations of key statistical conclusions and their applications, implementation using Python code, and case studies based on simulations.

-## 1. Some important concepts in statistics
+## 1. Some important / interesting (or both) concepts in statistics
 - Central Limit Theorem
 - Distribution
 - [Estimations and Confidence Interval](https://github.com/houzhj/Statistics/blob/main/ipynb/01_confidence_intervals.ipynb)